Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 My home is still the single point of failure.
 Off-site backup is a pain in the ass.
 As much as I’d love to protect my data no matter what happens, I think I’ll have bigger problems on my mind if something destroys my home and all the data inside it.
 That’s the risk I’ll accept for now, though I’ll keep an eye out for other solutions in the future.

 Saving The Old Photos

-If you haven't experienced the pucker factor of a disk failure or loss of data, please don't wait until it happens to you.
+If you haven’t experienced the pucker factor of a disk failure or data loss, please don’t wait until it happens.
 I was complacent and poorly prepared when my enclosure failed.
 Fortunately, I got lucky.
-That doesn't happen for everyone.
+That doesn’t happen for everyone.
 Spare yourself that anguish by having a good backup of all your data.